tinygo-org/tinygo-site/content/getting-started/linux.md

 ### Arch Linux

-There is an [AUR package](https://aur.archlinux.org/packages/tinygo-bin/) available for the latest TinyGo release.
+There is an [Arch Linux package](https://archlinux.org/packages/community/x86_64/tinygo/) available for the latest TinyGo release.

 If you are only interested in compiling TinyGo code for WebAssembly then you are now done with the installation.